The Shark HD520 is the largest CNC router offered by Next Wave CNC and is popular among woodworkers running small businesses.

 12. Customer Support

-Next Wave CNC provides excellent US-based customer support, and you can reach them over phone or by email.
+Next Wave CNC provides excellent US-based customer support, and you can reach them over the phone or by email.

 Shark HD520 comes with a two-year warranty on parts against manufacturing defects.